Bylaws of the Midwest Association for Toxicology and Therapeutic Drug Monitoring (MATT)

 Article I: Name and Objectives

-The Name of this organization is The Midwest Association for Toxicology and Therapeutic Drug Monitoring, and may herein be referred to as the Association or MATT.
+The Name of this organization is The Midwest Association for Toxicology and Therapeutic Drug Monitoring and may herein be referred to as the Association or MATT.
+MATT is a 501(c)(3) non-profit organization incorporated in Ohio.

 Section 2: Goals and Objectives

-The Goals of the organization are: to advance the scientific, research, clinical services, and education in Toxicology-Clinical, Forensic, environmental and others, and Therapeutic Drug Monitoring; and to develop a membership from interest of fellow scientists, physicians, health professional, administrators and industrial colleagues.
-The Objectives are: to promote the professional, scientific and educational activities through planned meetings and symposia; to develop and distribute newsletters for the membership; to form specific interest-focused groups for enhancing their professional and scientific activities; to interact/collaborate/enhance professional, research and educational activities with other professional organizations.
+The Goals of the organization are: to advance the scientific, research, clinical services, and education in Toxicology Clinical, Forensic, Environmental and others, and Therapeutic Drug Monitoring; and to develop a Membership from interest of fellow scientists, physicians, health professionals, administrators and industrial colleagues.
+The Objectives are: to promote the professional, scientific and educational activities through planned meetings and symposia; to develop and distribute newsletters for the Membership; to form specific interest-focused groups for enhancing their professional and scientific activities; to interact/collaborate/enhance professional, research and educational activities with other professional organizations.

 Article II: Region and Headquarters